How “Well-Meaning” Puppy Trainers Can Accidentally Lead You Down a Path of Overwhelm

 If you’re reading this thinking, “I may have done too much, too soon…” you’re not alone.
 And you’re not doomed.
 It’s absolutely fixable.

 You can always scale things back.
 Reintroduce structure.
-Shrink the world a bit so your puppy (or dog) can breathe, regroup, and build confidence.
+Shrink your dog’s world so they can breathe, regroup, and rebuild confidence.

-They may push back at first, especially if they’re used to more freedom.
-But his is what good “pet parenting looks like - meeting your dog where they’re at and giving them what they need, not what social media says they should be doing.
+They might protest at first—especially if they’re used to more freedom—but this is what good guardianship looks like: meeting your dog where they are, not where social media says they should be.

 Learn new games.